-Plot: Alberto is a young, shy, fisherman who lives with his stepmother Rosa and stepbrother Paolo.
-Muollo, the local gangster, orders Paolo to do some shady after-hours smuggling but Alberto refuses and they end up brawling on the beach.
-Not long after, Muollo is found murdered and Alberto becomes the prime suspect….
+Alberto is a shy fisherman who lives with his stepmother Rosa and stepbrother Paolo.
+When Muollo, the local crime boss, orders Paolo to do some shady after-hours smuggling Alberto refuses and they end up brawling on the beach.
+Soon after, Muollo is found dead and Alberto becomes the prime suspect.

-Directed by Renato Polselli, Solitudine hadn’t been seen since its no doubt short theatrical run in 1961 until it was recently posted on Minerva’s YouTube channel.
-There are some interesting elements that tie it to the Italian crime genre, such as Alfredo defying the local crime boss, or a smuggling subplot which turns up in a number of these older thrillers such as; Francois the Smuggler by Roberto Mauri, I Contrabbandieri del Mare/Smugglers of the Seas and Manu the Smuggler by Andre Cayette.
-The same theme would re-emerge in the 1970s in Roberto Girometti’s Mafia, Una Legge Che Non Perdona and the probably more well-known The Naples Connection/Luca il Contrabbandiere – director Lucio Fulci’s sole entry in the Eurocrime genre.
+There are some interesting elements that tie it to the Italian crime genre, such as Alfredo defying the local crime boss, or a smuggling subplot which turns up in a number of early thrillers like Francois the Smuggler, I Contrabbandieri del Mare/Smugglers of the Seas and Manu the Smuggler.
+This same backdrop would reappear in the 1970s in Mafia, Una Legge Che Non Perdona and in the 1980s, in the more well-known The Naples Connection/Luca il Contrabbandiere – director Lucio Fulci’s sole entry in the Eurocrime genre.